Heritage Sheep

 Soay British Sheep

-Two types of Soay sheep are present in North America, the British Soay and the American Soay.
-The latter is a larger sheep that is not listed on the CPL.
+Be aware that there are two types of Soay sheep are present in North America: the British Soay and the American Soay.
+The American Soay is a larger sheep that is not listed on the CPL.
 British Soay sheep born in North America can be registered in the RBST Combined Flock Book if their parents were registered in that Flock Book.

 Did you know: